racsosabe/PCZERO/README.md

 You will find three usages of the `PCZERO.hpp` header in the `examples` folder.
 It contains:

-- Dirichlet polynomial example with class (Partial sum of Riemann zeta function): It is shown how to include the header of the Dirichlet polynomial class and usage of PCZERO.
+### Dirichlet polynomial example with class (Partial sum of Riemann zeta function)

+It is shown how to include the header of the Dirichlet polynomial class and usage of PCZERO.

 You can compile it (assuming that the headers are correctly imported) with the following command: